Small Caps, Stock Scanners And Time Frames

 Disclaimer

-Live Sessions (hereafter referred to as the “Content”) are produced by TradeZero.
+This Blog (hereafter referred to as the “Content”) is produced by TradeZero.
 The Content may include the views and opinions of TradeZero and a third-party participant, Bob Iaccino.
 Bob Iaccino is compensated by TradeZero for participating in the Content.
 Mr. Iaccino’s trading experiences and accomplishments are unique, and your trading results may vary substantially from his.
 TradeZero is not responsible for and neither affirms nor endorses any of Mr. Iaccino’s views or opinions expressed in the Content.
 TradeZero makes no representations or warranties with respect to the accuracy of the Content or information available through any referenced or linked third party sites.
 The Content has been made available for informational and educational purposes only and should not be considered trading or investment advice or a recommendation as to any security.

 Trading securities can involve high risk and potential loss of funds.
 Furthermore, trading on margin is for experienced investors and traders only as the amount you may lose can be greater than your initial investment.
 Likewise, short selling as a securities trading strategy is extremely risky and can lead to potentially unlimited losses.
 Options trading is not suitable for all investors as it can involve risk that may expose investors to significant losses.
-Please read the Characteristics and Risk of Standardized Options, also known as the options disclosure document (ODD) at https://www.theocc.com/Company-Information/Documents-and-Archives/Options-Disclosure-Document before deciding to engage in options trading.
+Please read the Characteristics and Risks of Standardized Options, also known as the options disclosure document (ODD) at OCC before deciding to engage in options trading.

 TradeZero provides self-directed brokerage accounts to customers through its operating affiliates: TradeZero America, Inc. a United States broker dealer, registered with the Securities and Exchange Commission (SEC) and member of the Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation(SIPC); TradeZero, Inc., a Bahamian broker dealer, registered with the Securities Commission of the Bahamas; and TradeZero Canada Securities ULC, a Canadian broker dealer, member firm of the Canadian Investment Regulatory Organization (CIRO) and member of the Canadian Investor Protection Fund (CIPF).